WHAT ARE ABUSIVE BEHAVIORS?

 Forcing the victim to engage in prostitution

-Intentional exposure to sexually transmitted diseases including
+Intentional exposure to sexually transmitted diseases including HIV

 Unwanted sexual bondage